BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 and ``car2`` respectively enter the intersection.
 The loop will iterate as long as at least one of the cars has not yet entered the intersection, so if ``car3`` enters before either ``car1`` or ``car2``, the requirement on line 4 will fail and we will reject the simulation.
-Note the necessity of the :sampref:`wait` statement on line 9: if we omitted it, the loop could run forever without any time actually passing in the simulation.
+Note the necessity of the :keyword:`wait` statement on line 9: if we omitted it, the loop could run forever without any time actually passing in the simulation.

 ..  _guards: